 Jupiter Urban Wildlife Centre is a green oasis in the heart of Grangemouth.

 Come and explore for yourself by trying out some of the many free activities on offer - try your hand at pond dipping, minibeats hunting, bird watching or build a shelter in the woods.
-Make a day of it by having a picnic or borrowing our barbecue!
+Why not make a day of it by bringing a picnic!

 Entry is free.

 Jupiter is located just off Wood Street in Grangemouth.

 From the M9, take junction 5 if coming from Edinburgh or junction 6 from Stirling.
 Follow the brown VisitScotland signs that start once you're off the motorway.
 From either direction, they'll lead you to Beancross Road.
 From here, turn on to Newlands Road then left on to Newhouse Road.
 At the mini round about, take the first exit on to Wood Street then look out for the entrance to Jupiter on your right.

 The closest train stations to Jupiter are Falkirk Grahamston and Falkirk High.
 From here, the 3, 4 and 4A bus services regularly head to Grangemouth.
 The nearest bus stop to Jupiter is on Beancross Road, just opposite Newlands garage.
 This is approximately a 10 minute walk from Jupiter.